IJIJI/WebKontrol/README.md

 I originally developed this for the livestreaming industry.
 This allows me to display a clock, but also use something like [stagetimer.io](https://stagetimer.io/).
 This can also be implemented in an information display, or even a touchscreen kiosk.

-> :warning: **This is still not fully developed, and the code is not perfect.
+> ⚠️ **This is not yet fully developed, and the code is not perfect.
 I will continue developing this.
 In its current state I have tested the platform to be stable.**

 # Getting started